What is rehabilitation?

 When does rehabilitation start?

-Rehabilitation aims to start soon after the patient’s arrival at the Major Trauma Centre.
+Rehabilitation aims to start soon after the patient’s arrival at the acute hospital.
 Depending on the severity of the injuries sustained, rehabilitation will start on the intensive care unit or on the ward.
-The Rehabilitation Team, led by a Consultant in Rehabilitation Medicine, will be notified of the the patient’s arrival in hospital and will arrange a visit by one of the team to begin the process of establishing the individual’s rehabilitation needs.
-These needs are documented on a Rehabilitation Plan and goals are set during the patient’s stay by the team of treating nurses and therapists.
-These goals are checked regularly to see if they have been achieved.
+The Rehabilitation Team will be notified of the the patient’s arrival in hospital and will begin the process of establishing the individual’s rehabilitation needs.
+These needs are documented on a Rehabilitation Prescription and goals are set during the patient’s stay by the team of treating nurses and therapists.
 Providing the patient and family with education about the injuries sustained and what impact the injuries are likely to have now and in the future is an important part of rehabilitation.